linker3000/Meshtastic-Microbit/README.md

 # Meshtastic-Microbit
-Sending and receiving Messages using a BBC Micro:bit
+Sending and receiving Meshtastic messages using a BBC Micro:bit

 ![Image](microbit_setup.jpg)